 Where to stay in Albufeira Portugal as a solo traveller

-Also, I have to warn you: staying in Albufeira is ridiculously expensive during high season (July to August).
+Also, I must warn you: staying in Albufeira is ridiculously expensive during the high season (July to August).
 If you want a better bargain, go any other time.

-While I was in Albufeira, I was looking around for nice hotels in the Old Town area.
+While in Albufeira, I looked around for nice hotels in the Old Town area.
 Here are some of my top picks:

 - Musical Hostel ($) – a bright and cheerful hostel option if you are on a budget